-Barrows, a Republican, was the representative for Massachusetts's 10th congressional district from 1897 to 1899.
+Barrows was the representative for Massachusetts’s 10th congressional district and was a Republican.
+He served from 1897 to 1899.

 From Mar 1897 to Mar 1899, Barrows missed 82 of 183 roll call votes, which is 44.8%.
 This is worse than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.